-Summer means fun in the sun, from outdoor sports to family picnics to beach vacations—and it’s a bright idea to protect yourself while enjoying those rays.
+Summer brings fun in the sun.
+From family picnics to beach vacations to outdoor sports — it’s a bright idea to protect yourself while enjoying those rays.

-As great as it feels to bask in the sun, the light and heat pose both short- and long-term risks—ranging from sunburn and heat exhaustion to skin cancer and eye damage.
+As nice as it feels to bask in the sun, the light and heat can pose both short- and long-term risks, like:

-The good news is that you can take simple measures that will let you enjoy your time in the sun while reducing your risks.
+The good news is that it’s easy to take simple measures that will let you enjoy your time in the sun while reducing your risks.
 Here are our best expert tips for sun safety.

-One of the biggest problems on hot, sunny summer days is dehydration.
-“People working out in the yard or playing sports can get pretty severely dehydrated,” says Jay Woody, M.D., founder of Legacy ER & Urgent Care in Texas.
+One big problem on hot, sunny days is dehydration.
+“People working out in the yard or playing sports can get pretty severely dehydrated,” says Jay Woody, M.D. founder of Legacy ER & Urgent Care in Texas.
 And, as you age, your risk for dehydration increases, according to the Mayo Clinic.
-“So, adults 50 and up should be especially vigilant about staying hydrated, he adds.
+“So, adults 50 and up should be especially vigilant,” he says.
+Here’s how:

 - Reach for the right beverage.
-If you plan to spend less than an hour outside on an activity that’s not very strenuous, like walking, you can count on water to help you stay hydrated, according to Cleveland Clinic.
-However, if you’ll be outside for longer than an hour, or doing something more strenuous, like tennis, reach for a sports drink.
+If you plan to spend less than an hour outside doing a less strenuous activity like walking, you can count on water to keep you hydrated, according to the Cleveland Clinic.
+But if you’ll be outside for longer than an hour or are engaging in a more strenuous activity, like tennis or pickleball, grab a sports drink.

 Safeguard Your Skin From the Sun

-For even more protection, consider wearing a hat with a brim and sun-blocking clothing, Bank recommends.
+- Add extra layers of sun protection.
+“Consider wearing a hat with a brim and sun blocking clothing,” Bank says.
 But don’t count on clothes to replace sunscreen, the U.S. Centers for Disease Control and Prevention warns.
-A typical T-shirt offers you less protection than an SPF 15 sunscreen, so it’s important to slather on the sunscreen underneath your clothes, too.
-Darker-colored clothing will shield you from the rays better than lighter-colored clothes, and a dry shirt will protect you more than a wet one.
+A typical T-shirt offers you less protection than an SPF 15 sunscreen.
+A dry shirt will protect you more than a wet one.
+Dark clothing will shield you from the rays better than lighter colored clothes.

 Protect Your Eyes From the Rays